hschwaiger-usgs/volcano-ash3d/README.md

   `make`

-Alternatively, `make all` will also compile the `tools`, including `Ash3d_ASCII_check` which compares two ASCII output files for run verification.
+Alternatively, `make all` will also compile the `tools`, including `Ash3d_ASCII_check` which compares two ASCII output files for run verification as well as `Ash3d_PostProc` which can be used for post-processing Ash3d output.
 To test the installation, type:

   `make check`